a9b3/k8s-do-tf/readme.md

 terraform apply
 ```

 This will output the master node ip for setting up kubectl.
+Copy master node ip.

 ### Setup kubectl